 Borough-specific design guidance further de-risks planning where specific characteristics of a borough are identified.
 In Islington, the New Build Design Guide is used by the council’s New Build Team, which is delivering new council housing.
 There are moments of alignment with the Greater London Authority (GLA) Housing Design Standards but also of more detailed guidance.
 The GLA’s London Planning Guidance (LPG), for example, does not specify the housing mix, leaving it to boroughs to set it out.
 The New Build Design Guide does this for council-owned homes.
 It also sets the preference for family homes to be at ground floor level.
 The GLA’s LPG sets that as a ‘best practice’ requirement.
 The New Build Design Guide, reflecting inner London space constraints, sets out guidance on how to consider privacy in locations that are less than 15m.
 This is absent in the GLA’s LPG.

-The New Build Design Guide was used in the pre-application of Elmore Street and Lindsey Mews in Islington, designed by Levitt Bernstein, to deliver a high-quality infill scheme within an existing estate.
-Coupled with resident consultation and a collaborative dialogue with the local authority, the scheme confidently achieved its housing mix requirements and excelled in provision of high-quality communal amenity and architectural design.
-This is an example of specific borough guidance informing a development brief, and a pre-application process that understood the guidance and policy alignment required to deliver a successful scheme to planning.
-The project was shortlisted for a 2024 Housing Design Award.
+The New Build Design Guide is used to plan high-quality infill schemes within existing estates.
+Coupled with resident consultation and a collaborative dialogue with the local authority, schemes can achieve their housing mix requirements and deliver high-quality communal amenity and architectural design.
+There are already examples of specific borough guidance informing a development brief, and pre-application processes that understood the guidance and policy alignment required to deliver a successful scheme to planning.

 Other options for building consensus